 Traces

-Traces depict individual execution flows within your application or service, commencing and concluding at specified points in your code.
-They meticulously record pertinent details, including timings, events, attributes, sub-routine executions, and custom data.
-This data is organized in a hierarchical tree structure that mirrors the execution flow of the underlying code logic.
+Traces represent individual execution flows within your application, capturing what happens from start to finish.
+They record important details including timings, events, attributes, sub-routine executions, and custom data.
+This data is organized in a hierarchical tree structure that mirrors your code's execution flow.

-To visualize your OTel traces, simply navigate to FusionReactor Cloud and access the many features available such as the Show Traces dashboards, which gives you loads to get started with without needing any additional configuration.
-Alternatively, you can view your traces in Explore by accessing the dropdown located to the left of the screen and selecting Traces.
+To visualize your OTel traces, simply navigate to FusionReactor Cloud and access the Show Traces dashboards, which provide comprehensive tracing features without requiring additional configuration.
+Alternatively, you can view your traces in Explore by selecting Traces from the datasource dropdown.

 Python example